 Open the Commander software suite, a program used to collect powder XRD patterns.

-In the “Wizard” tab, load the appropriate data collection scan.
+In the “Wizard” tab, load a standard data collection scan.

 Select the amount of time you would like to run the scan (20 minutes).
+Running a longer scan over the same angle range will generate a better resolved powder XRD pattern.

 Select the angle range (2θ) that will be scanned (5 – 70°).
+The angle range selected depends on the material.
+The wavelength range given here is appropriate for molecular inorganic materials.

 Hit the “start” button to start data collection.